Transmixr/transmixr.github.io/docs/comp_creation/vr2gather.md

 - You have followed the steps in the Installation guide and you have a Unity project with VR2Gather enabled.
 Now you want to add your own scenario.
 There are two options:
-  - Create a new scene by copying the Pilot0 scene.
-Subclass any component that needs different functionality (for example PilotController) and fix the scene to refer to the new component.
+  - Create a new scene by copying the `Pilot0` scene.
+Subclass any component that needs different functionality (for example `PilotController`) and fix the scene to refer to the new component.
 Add your GameObjects, and remove GameObjects you don't need.
   - You already have a scene that works in "normal" Unity.
 This scene will have to be adapted for using VR2Gather.
-The most important step is that your VRRig and interaction GameObjects will have to be changed.
-The Comparison to standard Unity practices document will explain.
+The most important step is that your `VRRig` and interaction GameObjects will have to be changed.
 - Now you need to create a Scenario.
-In the LoginManager there is a GameObject Tool_ScenarioRegistry with a ScenarioRegistry object.
+In the LoginManager there is a GameObject `Tool_ScenarioRegistry` with a `ScenarioRegistry` object.
 Here you add your scenario.
 The ScenarioID must be globally unique (use a uuid-generator once).
   The ScenarioSceneName is the first Scene used (the one you created in the previous step).
 The Name and Description are for humans only: when the first participant creates a session they select this scenario.
 Other participants then see the name and description when they select the session to join it.
 - Next you need to ensure your scene is available for loading at runtime.
-In the Build Settings... dialog you can add your scene to the list.
+In the *Build Settings...* dialog you can add your scene to the list.
 - You can now try your new scenario:
   - Open the LoginManager scene and Play it.
   - Login to the Orchestrator.